MAY 2019 UPDATE

 A few outstanding self-publishing companies offer complete publishing and

-authors who need help with every aspect of the publication process, but these
+marketing packages to authors who need help with every aspect of the publication process, but these

 packages can get very pricey ($5,000 or more).
 As a book manuscript